xdebug/vscode-php-debug/README.md

    **_I highly recommend you make a simple `test.php` file, put a `phpinfo();` statement in there, then copy the output and paste it into the [Xdebug installation wizard](https://xdebug.org/wizard.php).
 It will analyze it and give you tailored installation instructions for your environment._** In short:

    - On Windows: [Download](https://xdebug.org/download.php) the appropriate precompiled DLL for your PHP version, architecture (64/32 Bit), thread safety (TS/NTS) and Visual Studio compiler version and place it in your PHP extension folder.
    - On Linux: Either download the source code as a tarball or [clone it with git](https://xdebug.org/docs/install#source), then [compile it](https://xdebug.org/docs/install#compile).
+Or see if your distribution already offers prebuilt packages.

 2. [Configure PHP to use Xdebug](https://xdebug.org/docs/install#configure-php) by adding `zend_extension=path/to/xdebug` to your php.ini.
 The path of your php.ini is shown in your `phpinfo()` output under "Loaded Configuration File".